 Theseus breaks off direct combat to snipe Kratos and calls up minotaurs to aid him.
-Perseus reflects light with his shield into Kratos' eyes.
+Perseus turns himself invisible and reflects light with his shield into Kratos' eyes.
 Hercules calls up troops to aid him and throws chunks of the battlefield at Kratos.

 In Blazing Sword, this comes up in a support conversation; Legault mentions to Isadora that this is (apparently) how the Black Fang assassins fight, and even messes with her sword sometime during the conversation so she can't draw it.

 The monsters in Sacred Stones use all kinds of attacks from claws from the entombed to bites from a hellhound.

 The Amazon from Pro Wrestling is notorious for this.
 Some of the moves he uses to fight the other wrestlers include biting them, choking them and stabbing them with a fork.

 In Super Smash Bros, many characters fight this way.
 But special mention goes to Wario.
 Some of his moves are: headbutts, shoulder strikes, clapping in the opponent´s body with his oversized hands, punch them in the groin, sit on them, gnaw on them like a shark eating his prey and fart on their faces.